chocolatey/docs/input/en-us/quick-deployment/azure/index.md

 ### Domain Configuration

-In order to connect to your new QDE instance, you will need to select a DNS name.
+In order to connect to your new Chocolatey for Business QDE Azure Environment, you will need to select a DNS name.
 Though you can connect to the Microsoft provided FQDN, there would be additional work involved in trusting the self-signed certificate used (i.e. adding the Public IP addresses' FQDN to a self-signed certificate, and ensuring this certificate was in the `Trusted Root Certification Authorities` store).

 Fill your intended domain name in, select and upload your PFX certificate, and enter the password for the certificate.